On Air Now

 This recent addition to Tennessee's cultural life is a 21st century neo-classical hall which seats more than 1,800.
 It was formally dedicated with a gala concert by the resident Nashville Symphony, conducted by Leonard Slatkin.
 It is one of the few concert halls in the world to enjoy natural light.
 Photo: Schermerhorn Symphony Center

 This 1920s Arizona theatre was built in a Spanish Baroque style with intricate murals to give patrons the impression that they were enjoying the shows 'al fresco'.
 After a 12-year, $14 million restoration, the Orpheum reopened in 1997.
-It is the current home of the Phoenix Metropolitan Opera.
+The jewel of downtown Phoenix, the historic Orpheum Theatre now provides an eclectic mix of live music, comedy, theatre, dance and national touring acts.

 Built at a time before electronics and audio amplifiers, the Salt Lake Tabernacle was constructed with remarkable acoustics so that the entire congregation could hear sermons given there.
 A pin dropped at the pulpit can reportedly be heard at the back of the hall.
 Today it's home to the world-famous Mormon Tabernacle Choir and one of the world's greatest organs with 11,623 pipes.